‘To Work With Him Was to Love Him’: Remembering Aaron Charlton

 He seemed to take the time to know everyone, from Joe Buck and Vin Scully to the vendor at the train station to Stats Perform part-time employees and executives alike.

-If there was one thing Aaron Charlton was good at, it was building relationships, treating people with kindness and respect, and improving the mood of a room with his big smile and humor.
-But those who worked with him knew well there wasn’t just one thing he was good at.
+If there was one thing Aaron Charlton was good at, it was either building relationships, treating people with kindness and respect, or improving the mood of a room with his big smile and humor.
+But those who worked with him know there wasn’t just one thing he was good at.

 Charlton, who was known simply as “AC” by his peers, died of cancer at the age of 50 on Oct.
 12. He most recently held the position of manager of U.S. data insights at Stats Perform, and his leadership on the research team made much of The Analyst’s U.S. content possible.